dschil138/chatterstack/README.md

 ---

 ## Javascript
-There is currently a Javascript version of Chatterstack, butt I have not made it available yet because I don't know Javascript as well, and am not so confident in it's dependability.
-If you do know Javascript and would like to help, please let me know!
+There is currently a Javascript version of Chatterstack, butt I have not made it available yet because I don't know Javascript as well, and am not so confident in its dependability.
+If you do know Javascript, and would like to help, please let me know!